-Twice each business day, we post on our Web site preliminary security-level information about proposed issuances of Mega certificates that have been priced in that month through the date and time of posting but that have not yet settled (and may not settle).
-This preliminary information, which includes the CUSIP number and expected settlement date of each proposed issuance of Megas and is subject to change, may be located on our Web site by clicking on "Recently Priced Mega Transactions" in the "Data Collections" section on the Structured Transactions and Megas page.
-Final information for an issuance of Mega certificates that has settled will be included in the disclosure documents, including this prospectus, the final prospectus supplement and the final data statement, all of which are posted on our Web site.
+Twice each business day, we post on our website preliminary security-level information about proposed issuances of Mega certificates that have been priced in that month through the date and time of posting but that have not yet settled (and may not settle).
+This preliminary information, which includes the CUSIP number and expected settlement date of each proposed issuance of Mega certificates and is subject to change, may be located on our website by clicking on "Recently Priced Mega Transactions" in the "Data Collections" section on the Structured Transactions and Megas page.
+Final information for an issuance of Mega certificates that has settled will be included in the disclosure documents, all of which are posted on our website.